-Survey of the townscape of Ogimachi in Sado City (Niigata Prefecture) (Nara National Research Institute for Cultural Properties) (2) Basic Research for the Improvement of Research and Development Utilizing Science and Technology We undertake the following types of research and development to support the development of research on the value and preservation of cultural properties: - 1We contribute to the enhancement of the accuracy and effectiveness of cultural property survey methods through the promotion of R&D work such as the application of science and technology.
-We also contribute towards the clarification of the background (cultural, historical, and natural environment) against which cultural properties came into being, and the process of change in this background over time. - 2As a core research center for research relating to cultural property preservation science and restoration techniques, restoration materials, and production techniques, we work to develop new cultural property research techniques that utilize the latest scientific and technological developments.
-We also promote cutting-edge surveys and research with the aim of fostering joint research and researchrelated exchange with other institutions both in Japan and overseas.
+Researching Köfuku-ji Temple's archives (Nara National Research Institute for Cultural Properties) (2) Basic Research for the Improvement of Research and Development Utilizing Science and Technology We undertake the following types of research and development to support the development of research on the value and preservation of cultural properties: - 1We contribute to the enhancement of the accuracy and effectiveness of cultural property survey methods through the promotion of R&D work such as the application of science and technology.
+We also contribute towards the clarification of the background (cultural, historical, and natural environment) against which cultural properties came into being, and the process of change in this background over - 2 As a core research center for research relating to cultural property preservation science and restoration techniques, restoration materials, and production techniques, we work to develop new cultural property research techniques that utilize the latest scientific and technological developments.
+We also promote cutting-edge surveys and research with the aim of fostering joint research and researchrelated exchange with other institutions, both in Japan and overseas.

-Examination of painting materials using a hyperspectral camera (Tokyo National Research Institute for Cultural Properties) (3) International Collaboration for the Preservation of Cultural Heritage We promote the acquisition and analysis of information from abroad regarding cultural heritage, and also promote cooperative programs for its protection.
+An on-site analysis of building coloring materials using portable analysis equipment (Tokyo National Research Institute for Cultural Properties) (3) International Collaboration for the Preservation of Cultural Heritage We promote the acquisition and analysis of information from abroad regarding cultural heritage, and also promote cooperative programs for its protection.
 Additionally, we implement human resource development and technology transfer programs for the conservation and restoration of cultural heritage.
 All of the aforementioned endeavors-which are pursued while utilizing the knowledge, technology, and experience that Japan has accumulated for the protection of cultural heritage-are contributions of international importance.
 Moreover, through cooperation with researchers and other specialists in the Asia-Pacific region, we conduct research and promote international collaboration for the protection of intangible cultural heritage endangered by natural disasters and other threats.
 Through such activities for the protection of humanity's shared assets, we contribute to cultural exchange and mutual understanding between countries.

-Workshop on "Research on ICH's Contribution to SDGs" project (Bangladesh)(IRCI) (4) Collecting and Collating Information Relating to Cultural Properties, and Publicizing and Utilizing the Results of Surveys and Research We are working to promote the digitalization of information relating to cultural properties and expand related specialist archives, as well as organizing public lectures and international symposia, and expanding the content included on the websites of the individual facilities that make up the NICH, with the aim of furthering the collection, collation and preservation of information relating to cultural properties, and of ensuring that such outcomes are widely publicized and disseminated.
+A meeting with collaborators of 'Sustainable Research Data Collection for ICH Safeguarding' project (Maldives) (4) Collecting and Collating Information Relating to Cultural Properties, and Publicizing and Utilizing the Results of Surveys and Research We are working to promote the digitalization of information relating to cultural properties and expand related specialist archives, as well as organizing public lectures and international symposia, and expanding the content included on the websites of the individual facilities that make up the NICH, with the aim of furthering the collection, collation and preservation of information relating to cultural properties, and of ensuring that such outcomes are widely publicized and disseminated.
 We are also working to expand the displays of survey and research results held at the Nara Palace Site Museum, Exhibition Room of Fujiwara Imperial Site, and Asuka Historical Museum of the Nara National Research Institute for Cultural Properties, so as to provide the general public with a more in-depth understanding of related areas.